Last updated November 28, 2022

 Heroku highly recommends that you perform the version upgrade before support ends so that you can test compatibility, plan for unforeseen issues, and migrate your database on your own schedule.

-One (1) year before a version’s end of life (EOL) Heroku prevents provisioning new Hobby databases on the deprecated version.
+One (1) year before a version’s end of life (EOL) Heroku prevents provisioning new Essential-tier databases on the deprecated version.

-At that time, Heroku starts migrating Hobby databases running on the deprecated versions to the last default version available.
+At that time, Heroku starts migrating Essential-tier databases running on the deprecated versions to the last default version available.

 - One (1) year before a version’s end of life (EOL), Heroku notifies customers via email about the deprecation process for their affected databases.

-- Six (6) months before EOL, Heroku prevents provisioning new production databases on the deprecated version.
+- Six (6) months before EOL, Heroku prevents provisioning new Standard-tier or higher databases on the deprecated version.
 Creating forks and followers of existing databases is allowed.

 - One (1) month before EOL, Heroku schedules forced upgrade maintenances for databases that are still running on a deprecated version.